Walter Curran Mendenhall

-Walter Curran Mendenhall (February 20, 1871 – June 2, 1957), was the fifth director of the US Geological Survey.
+Walter Curran Mendenhall (February 20, 1871 – June 2, 1957) was the fifth director of the United States Geological Survey.

 Life

 Mendenhall was born in Marlboro, Ohio to William King Mendenhall and Emma P. Garrigues.
 He graduated from Ohio Normal University.
 He married Alice May Boutelle (born 1876); the couple had two daughters, Margaret Boutelle Mendenhall (born 1916) and Alice Curran Mendenhall (born 1918).

-He was a distant relation of Thomas Corwin Mendenhall, superintendent of U.S. National Geodetic Survey.
+He was a distant relation of Thomas Corwin Mendenhall, superintendent of the United States Coast and Geodetic Survey.

 USGS career

-In December 1930, Hoover appointed George Otis Smith to the newly reorganized Federal Power Commission and then appointed Walter C. Mendenhall to succeed Smith as Director of the US Geological Survey, honoring not only a commitment to appoint the heads of scientific agencies from within the civil service but also a commitment to support basic research.
+In December 1930, Hoover appointed George Otis Smith to the newly reorganized Federal Power Commission and then appointed Mendenhall to succeed Smith as director of the United States Geological Survey, honoring not only a commitment to appoint the heads of scientific agencies from within the U.S. federal civil service but also a commitment to support basic research.
 Mendenhall and Smith were both 59 years old.
 Mendenhall had joined the Survey in 1894, fresh from Ohio Normal University, and had mapped in the Appalachian coal fields.
-In 1898, he had been one of the pioneer geologists in Alaska, and in 1903 he had become one of the first ground-water specialists in the Water Resources Branch.
+In 1898, he had been one of the pioneer geologists in Alaska and was attached to expeditions crossing the Alaska Range.
+He was among the first non-native people to cross Isabel Pass.
+In 1903 he had become one of the first ground-water specialists in the Water Resources Branch.

-An early member of the Land Classification Board, he became its chairman in 1911 and in 1912 the first Chief of the Land Classification Branch.
-For eight years before becoming Director, Mendenhall had been the Chief Geologist.
-Although more than half his surveying career had been in administrative work, he had made notable contributions to the geology of Alaska, and his study of the principles in ground-water hydrology had helped to establish it as a field of scientific endeavor.
-King, Powell, Walcott and Mendenhall all were members of the National Academy of Sciences.
+An early member of the Land Classification Board, Mendenhall became its chairman in 1911, and in 1912 he became the first chief of the Land Classification Branch.
+For eight years before becoming director, he had been the chief geologist.
+Although more than half his surveying career had been in administrative work, he had made notable contributions to the study of the geology of Alaska, and his study of the principles in ground-water hydrology had helped to establish it as a field of scientific endeavor.
+King, Powell, Walcott, and Mendenhall all were members of the United States National Academy of Sciences.